bartroozendaal/fsarduino.com/_posts/2021-12-31-Humbling experience.md

 But, I also really like this experience.
 It challenges me even more in getting the best software out there.
 I will have to unlearn some things that I am now accustomed to, but I'll get there.

 But not this year.
-We're going to wave goodby to 2020 very, very shortly and let's hope for a better new in 2021.
+We're going to wave goodby to 2020 very, very shortly and let's hope for a better year in 2021.

 HAPPY NEW YEAR everybody!